2023년 9월 고2 모의고사 변형 (31-42번)

 Number 39

-Much research has been carried out on the causes of engagement, an issue that is important from ____ a theoretical and practical standpoint: identifying the drivers of work engagement may enable us to manipulate or influence it.
+Much research has been carried out on the causes of engagement, an issue that is important ____ both a theoretical and practical standpoint: identifying the drivers of work engagement may enable us to manipulate or influence it.

 Indeed, leaders influence engagement by giving their employees honest and constructive feedback on their performance, and by providing them with the necessary resources ____ enable them to perform their job well.

-In other words, when employees are able to do their jobs well — to the point that they match or exceed their own expectations and ambitions — ____ will engage more, be proud of their achievements, and find work more meaningful.
+In other words, when employees are able to do their jobs well — to the point that they match or exceed their own expectations and ambitions ____ they will engage more, be proud of their achievements, and find work more meaningful.

 Number 40

-In the study, they found that individuals who gave money, blood, goods, or other ____ of assistance because of otherfocused motives (giving to reduce another’s discomfort) were almost four times more likely to still be giving support one year later than those whose original motivation was to reduce personal distress.
+In the study, they found that individuals who gave money, blood, goods, or other forms of assistance because of otherfocused motives (giving to reduce another’s discomfort) were almost four times more likely to still be giving support one year later than those whose original motivation was ____ reduce personal distress.

-____ events of September 11th emotionally affected people throughout the United States.
+The ____ of September 11th emotionally affected people throughout the United States.

 Number 41-42